STOP LAB CUTS

 IMPACT ON PATIENTS

 Clinical laboratory tests play a critical role in health care.
-Without congressional action, about 820 tests will face payment cuts next January.
+Without congressional action, lab tests will face payment cuts next year, with further reductions of up to 15% planned for 2028 and 2029.
 Learn more about how these tests are used and the potential impact of Medicare cuts on patients:

 Diabetes